 He stood up, pulling her with him.
 "We just remembered there might be books and other useful stuff in the storage room.
 Downstairs.
 We'll go look."
 He pulled Anya behind him.

-Tara felt Willow squeeze her hand and the enormous love she held for the other witch flooded through her.
+Tara felt Willow squeeze her hand and the enormous love she held for Willow flooded through her.
 "Yeah, we're fine."
 She looked sternly at Spike and Dawn.
 "Don't you two have something to do?"

 "Right."
 "Uh huh."
 They both picked up books and started to read.

 In the silence, they could all hear some interesting sounds from the training room and downstairs.
-Tara got up quickly and flipped on the cd player.
+Tara got up and flipped on the cd player.
 New Age music filled the room, muffling any other sounds.
-"Now get to work," she said seriously.
+"Now get to work," she said.
 "We have a friend to get back."

 It seemed darker in the portal.
 If that was possible.
 Buffy could feel it pulling at her.
 Trying to make her one with it.
 Trying to make her lose hold on herself, on her uniqueness.

 She fought it.
-But she did not think she could hold out much longer.
+But she didn't think she could hold out much longer.

 Continue on to Part 3 - Surrender